About Stevenage FC Women

 In the clubs relatively short history, both teams have achieved success, winning titles and gaining promotion as well as lifting the League Cup on one occasion and the County Cup in three of the last five seasons.

-In the Summer of 2019, Stevenage Ladies became Stevenage FC Women as the Stevenage FC Foundation Department took the reins of the day to day running of the Club in-order to further support the aspirations of the Women’s side and to bring the Foundation’s female football pathway closer together.
+In the Summer of 2019, Stevenage Ladies became Stevenage FC Women as Stevenage FC Foundation took the reins of the day to day running of the Club in-order to further support the aspirations of the Women’s side and to bring the Foundation’s female football pathway closer together.

-Head of Foundation, Joe Goude said “We’re delighted to be bringing the Women’s side into the Foundation and providing governance, marketing and logistical support for them to not only consolidate their position in the FA Women’s National League South East Division but to push the team forward and strive for promotion to the FA Women’s National League Southern Premier Division.
+Foundation CEO, Joe Goude said “We’re delighted to be bringing the Women’s side into the Foundation and providing governance, marketing and logistical support for them to not only consolidate their position in the FA Women’s National League South East Division but to push the team forward and strive for promotion to the FA Women’s National League Southern Premier Division.